cmugpi/cmugpi.github.io/topics/terminal-usage/jobs-man-links/index.md

 ### Google

-You can also use Google to look for answers to questions that are not as easily answered by man.
+You can also use Google to look for answers to questions that are not as easily answered by `man`.
 StackOverflow tends to be a very good resource to answer questions.
-It's important to be careful with Googling, since some answers you'll find are either wrong or just overly complicated.
+It's important to be careful with Googling, since some answers are wrong or overly complicated.

 ## Symbolic Links (ln)